France is calculating the cost after a rare earthquake hits the West - ExBulletin

 France is calculating the cost after a rare earthquake hits the West

+A rare earthquake struck a region in western France on Saturday, destroying dozens of homes.
+(Photo: Economic Times)

-On Saturday, residents of a region in western France counted the cost after they were shocked by a rare earthquake that destroyed dozens of homes.
+LINEGE (France) (AFP) Residents of a region in western France counted the cost on Saturday after being shocked by a rare earthquake that destroyed dozens of homes.

 Cracks appeared in many homes in the Charente-Maritime department, north of the main city of Bordeaux, while churches were damaged and residents were left in dire need of resettlement.